Visual Document Understanding and Reasoning: A Multi-Agent Collaboration Framework with Agent-Wise Adaptive Test-Time Scaling: Results and Discussions

 \subsection{Additional Quantitative Analysis}

-To further demonstrate the effectiveness of our methodologies, we perform ablation experiments and analyses on the proposed multi-agent collaboration, reward modeling, and test-time scaling strategies.
-Experiments here are conducted using MACT-Qwen2.5-VL-Series-24B.
-Specifically, we select three lowest-scoring benchmarks, which are characterized by long visual contexts and reasoning demands, and the average results across all benchmarks to assess their impact on both specific abilities and overall performance.
+To further demonstrate the effectiveness of our proposed procedural scaling paradigm, we perform ablation experiments and analyses of scaling components.
+Experiments here are conducted using MACT-Qwen2.5-VL-Series-24B, and the training pipelines and training data are consistent with the main experiment.
+We select three lowest-performing benchmarks, distinguished by long visual contexts and reasoning-intensive demands, and the average performance across all benchmarks, aiming to quantify their impacts on both specialized capabilities.